-Vekia is a SaaS solution that specializes in optimizing inventory management and replenishment in three target markets: retail, field service management, and industry.
+Being one of the best supply chain visibility startups, Vekia offers a SaaS solution that specializes in optimizing inventory management and replenishment in three target markets: retail, field service management, and industry.
 The company uses applied mathematics to optimize the supply chain: They design and edit predictive planning software that uses the latest advances in research to model the complex problems of supply chains and then solve those problems.

 With £14.9M raised in funding and solutions deployed in 55 countries, Vekia has found success by partnering with major European retailers with complex supply chain issues like Leroy Merlin and Galeries Lafayette.
 The more complex the supply chain scenario is, the more value Vekia brings to the retailer since they are able to forecast orders and calculate the stock and inventory needed to be shipped to a store on any given day.